19 Alluring Islands to Visit in Florida

 Boca Grande – Relaxed Island, World Class Fishing!

-Just west of Port Charlotte, Florida is a small, but exclusive, island called Boca Grande.
-For a century the island has been dominated by the rich and famous who want to get away from crowds.
-We don’t know if the exclusivity continues today, but we do know Boca Grand swells by several hundred people each spring when the tarpon are running.
+Just west of Port Charlotte, Florida is a small, but exclusive, island called Gasparilla Island.
+For a century the island has been dominated by the rich and famous who want to get away from crowds in a town called Boca Grande.
+We don’t know if the exclusivity continues today, but we do know Boca Grande swells by several hundred people each spring when the tarpon are running.
 The island is called the Tarpon Capital of the World.

 Best Florida Island to Visit For: